Danmaku Settings.md

 if (window.mainplayer) {

-// Received danmaku forwarded from server, append danmaku to zwplayer's danmaku list
+// Received danmaku forwarded by the server, append the danmaku to the zwplayer danmaku list

 window.mainplayer.appendDanmu(danmuObj);